chiral-data/chiral-data.github.io/docs/training_gpu.md

-# GPU Parallel Programming By Examples - Introduction
+# GPU Parallel Programming By Examples - The Bandwidth of Parallel Computing

 ## Schedule and Place
 - 14:00 - 16:00, January 29th, 2022